arturasaleksandrovas/log-aggregation-service/readme.txt

 3. Use GULP task runner for easier application handling
 4. Use express server on RWA for production environment
 5. Improve workers flow with auto-revive if something fails in between processes (kill worker -> start worker over again)
+6. Use redis for workers pool processing and job distribution